timburr1/timburr1.github.io/_posts/2020-01-30-financial-crisis.md

 Blinder, Alan - After the Music Stopped: The Financial Crisis, the Response, and the Work Ahead

-Dayen, David - Chain of Title: How Three Ordinary Americans Uncovered Wall Street's Great Forclosure Fraud
+Dayen, David - Chain of Title: How Three Ordinary Americans Uncovered Wall Street's Great Foreclosure Fraud

 Dunbar, Nicholas - The Devil's Derivatives: The Untold Story of the Slick Traders and Hapless Regulators Who Almost Blew Up Wall Street